Health Education Center

 - ADCES Accredited Diabetes Self-Management Education

 - Medication Therapy Management

-ZAPS is a program designed to educate people on how to lose weight and keep it off!
-This is a yearlong, CDC (Center for Disease Control and Prevention) approved program that will allow you to learn how to implement healthy lifestyle changes, as well as build upon the skills you will learn to maintain your results.
+The Diabetes Prevention Program is a program designed to educate people on how to lose weight, keep it off, and prevent diabetes.
+This is a yearlong, CDC (Center for Disease Control) recognized program that will help you to learn how to implement healthy lifestyle changes, as well as build upon the skills you will learn to maintain your results.

 Learn About These Topics and More:

 - Eat healthy without giving up all the foods you love

 - Add physical activity to your life, even if you don’t think you have time

 - Cope with challenges that can derail your hard work